 To save a function, hit Save changes at the bottom of the code editor.
 Upon save, if the function is connected to any event syncs, the new function code will immediately be used.

-To connect a function to a sync, use the Connected syncs tab.
-Here you can easily connect or disconnect a function from a sync.
+To connect a function to a sync, use the Connected syncs tab, where you can connect or disconnect a function from a sync.
 When a function is connected to a sync, events in the target event sync will immediately begin to be transformed by the function.

 Note: a function can be connected to multiple syncs, but a sync can only have one function connected to it at a time.